WordPress is a pretty flexed CMS platform and can do many things out of the box. However, often you’ll find that it is not enough.

 Step #1: Install the Pluginception plugin.

 From inside your WordPress dashboard, navigate to Plugins -> Add New and search for Pluginception.
-Install and activate it.
+Please install and activate it.

 Step #2: Create the custom plugin